betrusted-io/xous-docs/memory.md

 There are several arguments that specify where kernel structures should go.

-### Memory Blocks
+### Extra Memory Regions

+If additional memory is available, then it is passed in an `MREx` block.
-The kernel needs to know the range of pages.
-This is passed to the kernel as a list in the following form:
+This is a list in the following form, with each field being 32 bits of little endian data:

 ```
-MBLK,$count,
+MREx,$count,
 $start1,$len1,$name
 $start2,$len2,$name
 ...
 ```

-The first memory range that is listed is always RAM, which is the range that will be used for dealing with `sbrk` and unspecified memory allocations.
+This does not include system memory, which is passed via XArg.
+Instead, this is used for additional memory such as framebuffer ranges, IO ranges, or memory-mapped SPI flash.
 The name should be printable ASCII, and is primarily used for debugging.

 ### Kernel Memory